kerathy/Statement/README.md

 • Visualized the trends with Python for real-time positive and negative sentiment

 ### Another two personal projects
-Spring Boot—Thymeleaf—CRUD Database Real-Time Project (Udemy Course)
+Spring Boot - Thymeleaf - CRUD Database Real-Time Project (Udemy Course)
 • Used the Service Layer design pattern to create a controller to handle web browser requests.
-• Integrated Repository to execute CRUD actions with Spring Data JPA
+• Integrated Repository to execute CRUD actions with Spring Data JPA.
 • Created Thymeleaf templates to display database results.
-• Beautify Thymeleaf templates with Bootstrap CSS
+• Beautify Thymeleaf templates with Bootstrap CSS.

 A Restaurant Search App (Udemy Course)
 • Created app screen layout using React Native